erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 ## Often Used Together With

-Heap Sort is commonly used in combination with:
+Heap Sort is used in combination with:

 - **Quick Sort**: Often combined for comprehensive solutions
-- **Merge Sort**: Often combined for comprehensive solutions
-- **Insertion Sort**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Selection Sort**: Both use selection principle but heap sort achieves O(n log n) via heap, selection sort is O(n²)
+- **Selection Sort**: Boapplyuse selection principle but heap sort achieves O(n log n) via heap, selection sort is O(n²)
-- **Quick Sort**: Both O(n log n) but heap sort guarantees worst-case performance, quick sort can degrade
+- **Quick Sort**: Both O(n log n) but heap sort guarantees worst-case capability, quick sort can degrade
-- **Priority Queue**: Heap sort uses heap structure but is a sorting algorithm, not a data structure
+- **Priority Queue**: Heap sort uses heap structure but is a sorting atechnique notdatasetata structure

 ## Self-Assessment Questions